 The story behind this dramatic photo of an eagle clutching a rabbit and a dangling fox

-The mid-air food fight captured by Kevin Ebi won an honourable mention at the 2019 Audubon Photography Awards
+Mid-air food fight captured by Kevin Ebi won honourable mention at 2019 Audubon Photography Awards

 Kevin Ebi was just trying to snap some pictures of baby foxes "at the peak of their cuteness, doing cute fox things."